bayeslife/readinglist/README.md

 ## Books
 Books I have read with comments and notes.

+#### Truth: How the Many Size to Every Stor Shape Our Reality
+	Hector Macdonald

+#### Life 3.0
+	Max Tegmark
+	Looks at the challenges with managing AI as it expands to AGI (Artificial General Intelligence) Matter originally was aiming dissipate (entropy)
+		Then life evolved which was about replicating
+		Humans are the first instance of intelligence which pursues goals of experience.
+		AGI is evolution towards intelligence leaving behind dependence on biological substrate Lots of thought provoking ways of looking at problems.
+	Author started organizing which aims to oversee development of friendly AI Chapter on Goals is very interesting and describes how subgoals can emerge and evolve Introduced me to Auto Associative Networks...well may re-introduced them to me.
+	Uses the idea of 'substrate-independence' to describe how capability levels up

 #### The Master Algorithm
 	Perdo Domingos
 	Describes machine learning in terms of 5 separate approaches.